 CCXXIV.
 Of infancy.
-The epidermis of the new-born babe thickens, the redness of the skin grows paler, the wrinkles are effaced, the soft down, which covered the face, falls and disappears; the buttocks swell out and soon conceal the opening of the rectum.
-During the first month of life, it seems to need nothing but nourishment and sleep.
-In the meanwhile, the understanding is beginning to form, it looks fixedly at objects, and seeks to take cognizance of all the bodies that surround it.
-Confined, at first, to the uneasy sensations, which it expresses by almost continual cries, its existence becomes less painful, as it grows accustomed to the impressions of outward things upon its delicate organs.
+The epidermis of the new-born babe thickens, the redness of the skin grows paler, the wrinkles are effaced, the soft down, which covered the face, falls and disappears, the buttocks swell out and soon conceal the opening of the rectum.
+During the first months of life, it seems to need nothing but nourishment and sleep.
+In the mean while, the understanding is beginning to form, it looks fixedly at objects, and seeks to take cognizance of all the bodies that surround it.
+Confined, at first, to the uneasy sensations, which it expresses by almost continual tears, its existence becomes less painful, as it grows accustomed to the impressions of outwards things upon its delicate organs.
 Towards the middle of the second month, it becomes capable of agreeable sensations.
-If it feels them before that time, at least it is only then that it begins to express them by laughing.
+If it feels them before that time, at least it is only then that it begins to express them by laughing .

 CCXXV.
 Dentition.
-Towards the end of the seventh month,[†] the middle incisor teeth of the upper jaw, cut through the
+Towards the end of the seventh month +,

-At Hercules risus przcox ille et celerrimus, ante quadragesimum diem nulli datur.-Plin.
+^{} At Hercules risus præcox ille et celerrimus, ante quadragesimum diem nulli datur.
+PLIN.
 Hist.
 Nat.
-Przf. ad lib.
+Præf. ad lib.
 VIII.

-† It would be very difficult to say, why a tertian fever often terminates of itself, when it has reached its seventh paroxysm, whilst a continued fever is judged of by critical evacuations, in seven, fourteen, or twenty-one days; why delivery happens at the end of nine months; why the first teething begins at seven months old, the second, at seven years; why puberty shows itself towards the fourteenth year, and menstruation is repeated at determinate periods.
-Nature appears to subject herself, in all her acts, to certain periods, which observation may ascertain, without any possibility of arriving at a knowledge of the causes of these phenomena so easy to establish.
-Because their manifestation is correlative to certain numerical terms, we are not to put faith, like Pythagoras, in the power of numbers, and believe that the number 3 and the numbers 7 and 9 enslave all nature to their supreme influence.
-We find traces of this ancient error in all sciences, in all religions, even in those of enlightened nations. substance of the gums: a little while after, the corresponding incisors of the lower jaw show themselves: next, the lateral incisors of the upper jaw, those of the lower, then the cuspidati, in the same order.
-At the age of between eighteen months and two years, the small molar teeth appear, but in reversed order; those of the lower preceding those of the upper jaw.
-When these molar teeth have come through, the first dentition is complete; the life of the child is more secure: it was before very uncertain, since the calculations of the probable duration of human life show, that a third of the children born at any given time, die before the age of twenty-three months.
-Convulsions and diarrhœas are the most fatal accidents attending difficult dentition.
++ It would be very difficult to say, why a tertian fever often terminates of itself, when it has reached its seventh paroxysm, whilst a continued fever is judged of by critical evacutions, in seven, fourteen, or twenty one days; why delivery happens the middle incisor teeth of the upper jaw, cut through the substance of the gums: a little while after, the corresponding incisors of the lower jaw shew themselves: next, the lateral incisors of the upper jaw, those of the lower, then the cuspidati, in the same order.
+At the age of between eighteen months and two years, the small molar teeth appear, but in reversed order, those of the lower preceding those of the upper jaw.
+When these molar teeth have come through, the first dentition is complete; the life of the child is more secure; it was before very uncertain, since the calculations of the probable duration of human life shew, that a third of the children born at any given time, die before the age of twenty three months.
+Convulsions and diarrheas are the most fatal accidents attending difficult dentition.
 To these twenty teeth are added two new grinders in each jaw, when the child has reached the end of his fourth year.
 These last will afterwards become the first large grinders.
 They differ from those that precede them in this, that they are to remain all life long, whilst the primitive or milk teeth are lost at seven years old, in the same order in which they appeared, and are replaced by new teeth, better formed, and larger, excepting the small grinders, and with longer and more perfect roots.
 Towards the ninth year, two new large grinders appear beyond the others.
-The child has then twentyeight teeth, and dentition is complete, though between eighteen and thirty, and sometimes much later, the dentes sapientiæ, two to each jaw, show themselves at the extremities of the alveolar processes.
+The child has then twenty eight teeth, and dentition is complete, though between eighteen and thirty, and sometimes much later, the dentes sapientiæ, two to each jaw, shew themselves at the extremities of the alveolar processes.

-The order observed in the successive cutting of the teeth, is not so invariable, but it is frequently inverted.
+The order observed in the successive cutting of the teeth is not so invariable, but it is frequently inverted.
 A child ten years old, now under my care, cut the four first small grinders before the canine teeth.
 Dentition is, in this respect, like all other acts of the living economy: instability is its principal character.
-An attentive examination soon shows how irregularly those phenomena proceed, whether physiological or pathological, which appear the most to be subjected to calculable and determinate periods.
+An attentive examination soon shows how irregularly those phenomena proceed, whether physiological or pathological, which appear the most to be subjected to calculable and determinate periods .